 ACTIVE CASES

-Federal Cases I have Filed to push back on the Trump Administration and their current status
+Federal Cases I have Filed to push back on MAGA, Federalists and Heritage Foundation hacks.. mission statement and updates included

 Updated 5/31/2025